ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

 ### Reading Inputs

-The API provides two methods to read the state current of pins:
+The API provides two methods to read the current state of the pins:
 * Get value of a single pin
 * Get value of multipe pins